blowb/blowb-doc/setup-host/configure-postfix.rst

 If successful, you should be able to receive an email in your inbox from ``test@example.com``.
 Also check your spam folder if you didn't receive the email.
-Now exit the bash in the container and delete the testing container:
+Now exit the bash in the container and the testing container should automatically be deleted:
 ::

-   exit # quit the bash in the docker container docker rm test
+   exit # quit the bash in the docker container

 One More Test
 -------------